dashpay/docs/developers/integration.rst

 This documentation is also available as a `PDF <https://github.com/dashpay/docs/raw/master/binary/integration/Dash_v0.13_InstantSend.pdf>`__.

 InstantSend is a feature provided by the Dash network that allows for zero-confirmation transactions to be safely accepted and re-spent.
-All valid transactions are secured by the Dash network at the moment of broadcast.
-Every secured transaction is included in the next block in accordance with standard blockchain principles.
+The network attempts to lock the inputs of every valid transaction when it is broadcast to the network.
+Every secured transaction is included in a following block in accordance with standard blockchain principles.

 InstantSend is enabled by the Masternode Network which comprises approximately 5,000 masternode servers.
 These nodes are differentiated